momargoh/MCycle/docs/defaults.rst

 Attributes
 -----------
+.. attribute:: mcycle.DEFAULTS.TOLATTR

+  str : FlowState attribute for checking convergence of component and cycle functions.
+Defaults to 'h'.
 .. attribute:: mcycle.DEFAULTS.TOLABS

   double : General absolute tolerance used for convergence of component and cycle functions.
 Defaults to 1e-7.